Number of Workers Sought2

 Foothill Farm is a diversified, certified organic multi-generational family farm in the Mission Valley of Western Montana focusing on fresh vegetables for wholesale, seed garlic and grass-fed beef.
 There are 70 acres which are made up of hay fields, pasture, 3 hoop houses, a propagation greenhouse and 6 acres of vegetables, as well as chickens, milk cows, work horses and honey bees.
 We sell a variety of herbs, fruit, vegetables, and beef through wholesale and CSA of the Western Montana Growers Cooperative as well as a large amount of seed garlic.

 What do you expect of a worker?The apprentices are expected to work 5 days a week, Monday – Friday, an average of 8-10 hours a day depending on the time of the season.
-In addition, we ask that everyone be responsible for irrigation one weekend per month.
+In addition, we ask that everyone be responsible for irrigation and farm chores one weekend per month.
 We do not require any previous farming experience, although it is helpful, but apprentices must be able to do hard physical work in all weather conditions, think ahead and pay attention to detail.
 Must be able to lift 60 lbs repeatedly.
 Should enjoy being with small children.

 Are you a full-time farmer?Yes

 Explain the room and board arrangements or describe options in your areaWe have pretty simple living accommodations, but comfortable and warm.
 Each person has a their own bedroom in a bunkhouse or camper and communal kitchen and bathroom, separate from the farmhouse.
 There is wifi, power and water in the bunkhouse.

 Please attach any photos of your farm and operation

-What are the dates of your position?1 May or 15 June - 15 Sept or 1 Nov
+What are the dates of your position?15 April or 1 May - 1 November